- Religion and Philosophy»

-Checking in I then seated myself in the waiting area, and waited.
-I noticed a lighted board on the wall sharing the names of those waiting with me.
-There was my name, at check in, waiting for my triage, ah, that meaning, medically speaking, “the assignment of degrees of urgency to wounds or illnesses to decide the order of treatment of a large number of patients or casualties.”
+Checking in I then seated myself in the waiting area, and there I waited.
+While in waiting I noticed a lighted board on the wall sharing the names of those who were also waiting.
+There was my name, at check-in, waiting for my triage, ah, that meaning, medically speaking, “the assignment of degrees of urgency to wounds or illnesses to decide the order of treatment of a large number of patients or casualties.”

 Soon, the nurse called me in for my triage.
 The severity determined I waited once more, this time for the UC Provider.